Last updated: March 9, 2026

 3. Banana + Almond Butter

-Unripe or just-yellow bananas are gentler on digestion.
+Choose unripe or just-yellow bananas for easier digestion.

 Avoid dried fruits like dates or apricots.